 Nebraska Cancer Specialists has received QOPI certification consistent with the highest standards of care.
 This recognition speaks to the standard of care our patients can expect and makes Nebraska Cancer Specialists the largest QOPI certified practice in the region.
 Along with our friendly, caring staff, our warm and inviting atmosphere helps you and your family manage cancer treatment in comfort.

 Your care at Nebraska Cancer Specialists will not only be in the hands of the physician, but our entire team, including support staff, nurses and medical assistants.
-Our five locations allow you to receive treatment close to home.
+Our convenient locations allow you to receive treatment close to home.
 Our free standing cancer centers in West Omaha and Papillion allow for parking at the door, as does our Fremont location at Fremont Health.
-Our locations at Bergan hospital and Methodist hospital offer complimentary valet parking.
-At Nebraska Cancer Specialists we put our patients first and treat patients, their family and our colleagues with care and respect.
+Our Methodist Estabrook Cancer Center offers complimentary valet parking.

 Most oncologists have proficient experience in treating common cancers.
 Should your specific cancer be uncommon or rare, you should feel comfortable asking if and how the medical oncologist will consult and collaborate with other physicians and oncologists to guarantee you receive the most up-to-date and effective treatments for your specific disease.

 Tumor boards are a treatment planning approach in which medical oncologists discuss cases in detail with surgical, radiation, pathology and other specialists.
 Ask your doctor if he participates in tumor boards.
 Discuss how your care will be coordinated with your primary care physician and other specialists that you see.

 A physician who is confident in their treatment recommendation will normally welcome second opinions, and be open to the request.
 Occasionally, an oncologist might suggest a second opinion from a fellow colleague with exceptional experience in treating a specific tumor.